WebFuzzing/EvoMaster/README.md

   This means that the generated tests can be used for _regression testing_ (e.g., added to the Git repository of the application, and run with any build tool such as Maven and Gradle).

-* Advanced _whitebox_ heuristics: _EvoMaster_ analyses the bytecode of the tested applications, and uses several heuristics such as _testability transformations_ and _taint analysis_ to be able to generate more effective test cases.

-* SQL handling: _EvoMaster_ can intercept and analyse all communications done with SQL databases, and use such information to generate higher code coverage test cases.
+* _SQL handling_: _EvoMaster_ can intercept and analyse all communications done with SQL databases, and use such information to generate higher code coverage test cases.
 Furthermore, it can generate data directly into the databases, and have such initialization automatically added in the generated tests.
   At the moment, _EvoMaster_ supports _Postgres_, _MySQL_ and _H2_  databases.

-* _Blackbox_ testing mode: can run on any API (regardless of its programming language), as long as an OpenAPI schema is provided.
-However, results will be worse than whitebox testing (e.g., due to lack of bytecode analysis).

 * _Authentication_: we support auth based on authentication headers and cookies.

 __Known limitations__:

-* To be used for _whitebox_ testing, users need to write a [driver manually](docs/write_driver.md).
+* _Driver_: to be used for _whitebox_ testing, users need to write a [driver manually](docs/write_driver.md).
   We recommend to try _blackbox_ mode first (should just need a few minutes to get it up and running) to get an idea of what _EvoMaster_ can do for you.

-* Execution time: to get good results, you might need to run the search for several hours.
+* _Execution time_: to get good results, you might need to run the search for several hours.
   We recommend to first try the search for 10 minutes, just to get an idea of what type of tests can be generated.
   But, then, you should run _EvoMaster_ for something like between 1 and 24 hours (the longer the better, but it is unlikely to get better results after 24 hours).

-* External services (e.g., other RESTful APIs): currently there is no support for them (e.g., to automatically mock them).
+* _External services_: (e.g., other RESTful APIs) currently there is no support for them (e.g., to automatically mock them).
   It is work in progress.

-* NoSQL databases (e.g., MongoDB): currently no support.
+* _NoSQL databases_: (e.g., MongoDB) currently no support.
 It is work in progress.

-* Failing tests: the tests generated by _EvoMaster_ should all pass, and not fail, even when they detect a fault.
+* _Failing tests_: the tests generated by _EvoMaster_ should all pass, and not fail, even when they detect a fault.
   In those cases, comments/test-names would point out that a test is revealing a possible fault, while still passing.
   However, in some cases the generated tests might fail.
 This is due to the so called _flaky_ tests, e.g., when a test has assertions based on the time clock (e.g., dates and timestamps).